-Fifty-one of the artefact recordings are assessed as having significance because of their potential to yield information that will contribute to an understanding of Australia's cultural history (criterion c from the Commonwealth Heritage List).
-All are considered significant because of a strong association with cultural group for social, cultural or spiritual reasons (criterion g), and because of their importance as part of indigenous tradition (criterion i).
+Fifty-one of the artefact recordings are assessed as having the potential to yield information that will contribute to an understanding of Australia's cultural history.
+All are considered to have a strong association with a cultural group for social, cultural or spiritual reasons, and form part of indigenous tradition.

 There is one recording of a scarred tree at the airport site (B40) which has been assessed as being of possible Aboriginal origin.
-Although the condition of the tree and the scar is poor, the tree retains a tree-ring record of regrowth following the scarring event, and is considered significant in accordance with a number of Commonwealth heritage list criteria.
+Although the condition of the tree and the scar is poor, the tree retains a tree-ring record of regrowth following the scarring event.
 Scarred trees are relatively rare on the Cumberland Plain and represent strong cultural associations and connection with indigenous tradition.
 Despite the poor condition of the tree and scar, it is still considered to have potential to yield information that will contribute to the understanding of Australia's culture.
-The scarred tree is therefore considered to have significance according to criteria b, c, g and i.

 There is one recording of a grinding groove site at the airport site (B120).
 This site consists of at least four grinding grooves on a series of small sandstone outcrops on the edge of a hill side bench, 14 metres above, and around 100 metres from Badgerys Creek.
-The site is a rare example of grinding grooves located on Minchinbury sandstone within the Cumberland Plain and has significance across five assessment criteria: b, c, d, g and i.
+The site is a rare example of grinding grooves located on Minchinbury sandstone within the Cumberland Plain.

-An assessment of each site is provided in Table 8.1 in Appendix M1 in Volume 4.
+An assessment of each site is provided in Table 8.1 in Appendix M1 (Volume 4).

-19.3.6.2.
-The archaeologically sensitive landscape
+19.3.6.2 The archaeologically sensitive landscape